 Yoast SEO plugin is a must-have tool for WordPress users looking for a free, beginner-friendly SEO tool.
 More importantly, it saves people time.

 Assuming we try doing things manually, we’ll need at least four plugins:

 - An editing tool (for readability checks and other grammar assistance)

 2. WP Reset

-For the first stage, you’ll have to access your cPanel, delete your existing database, and then create a new one.
+- First, you’ll have to access your cPanel, delete your existing database, and create a new one.

-And for the final stage, you’ll need to run the WordPress installation script and then set everything up again—your language, login details, and so on.
+- Finally, you’ll need to run the WordPress installation script and set everything up again—your language, login details, etc.

 3. W3 Total Cache

 Everyone hates slow websites—both humans and Google bots.

 The consequences of overlooking your website speed are severe: